KamoliddinS/CppUniversityTutorialSeries/README.md

 # C++ Course Overview

-Welcome to the comprehensive C++ course designed to take you through the intricacies of the C++ programming language.
+Welcome to the comprehensive Computer Programming with  C++ course designed to take you through the intricacies of the C++ programming language.
 This course is structured into individual lessons, each focusing on specific topics to provide a thorough understanding of C++.

 ## Course Structure